sodabubblewine/sodabubblewine.github.io/README.md

 7. Leibniz's Law is charitably taken as submitting, in one direction, that each instance of the schema
     > each item is (x and y such that x is identical to y only if, x is F if and only if y is F)

-    is a premise of a theory subject to this law for (schematic) predicate letter 'F.
+    is a premise of a theory subject to this law for (schematic) predicate letter 'F'.

 8. Two things:
     1. This schematic half, the 'only if' part of Leibniz's Law, is properly called "the indiscernibility of identicals", and
     2. the compound 'x is F' is now firmly in the grammatical category of predications in that 'is' is a grammatical partical, called a copula, whose construction takes a variable and a predicate and affixes one to the other, most often, as 'Fx' and only sometimes as 'x is F', "x F's", etc.

-9. One more thing: since 'F' is no a schematic predicate letter to which only one variable is attached in the schema given in 7, the consequent of the universal conditional no longer carries the purported definition of indiscernability given by an allegidly second order sentence.
+9. One more thing: since 'F' is not a schematic predicate letter to which only one variable is attached in the schema given in 7, the consequent of the universal conditional no longer carries the purported definition of indiscernability given by an allegidly second order sentence.

 10. When the schematic letter 'F' is predicated of only one variable, then the predicates which are permitted to replace 'F', when forming an instance of a schema that contains it as a predicate letter, are only and solely one place predicates.